 Evermore is dedicated to making the world a more livable place for bereaved people.
-We are changing policies and practices within our communities — and across our nation — so that all bereaved individuals can achieve a healthy, prosperous, and equitable future.
+We are changing policies and practices within our communities — and across our nation — so that all bereaved individuals can achieve a healthy and prosperous future.

 Whether the deaths are from overdose, suicide, mass casualty events, homicide, accidents, war, stillbirth, or medical conditions, bereaved individuals, families, and communities often have access to few resources.